JaimePolidura/MemDB/core/README.md

 This is the main component.
 This stores the data and handles request & replication.

 ## How it works
 - Data is stored in a hashmap with fixed number of buckets (default 64).
-Each bucket will contain an autobalanced AVL Tree and a shared lock to handle concurrency.
+Each bucket will contain an autobalanced AVL Tree and a shared exclusiveLock to handle concurrency.
 - Data is persistent.
 When a append comes in, it will be stored in a buffer.
 When it reaches a threshold, the operations will be appended to a local filePath.
 When the server starts up, it will apply all operations stored in the filePath and compact them.
 - TCP protocol is used for serve request.
 - Authentication will be carried by different keys depending on the context.
 To use the memdb as a user, you will need AUTH_API_KEY.